neopg-io/neopg.io/content/blog/no-ad-hoc-parser.md

 * GnuPG did use `libcurl` in the past, but replaced it with a hand-written, specialised HTTP parser in `dirmngr/http.c` at some time.
-It also includes its own DNS client library, three URL parser, and a custom argument line parser.
+It also includes its own DNS client library, three URL parsers, and a custom argument line parser.
 * GnuPG-related processes communicate over a line-based text protocol implemented in `libassuan`.
-The library supports parsing of the transports in this text protocol, but deserialization of the exchanged information requires many little parser all throughout the code base.
+The library supports parsing of the transports in this text protocol, but deserialization of the exchanged information requires many little parsers all throughout the code base.

 All these parsers are hand-written C code, implemented with whatever